open/close all folders

 - The body of Anastasia Romanov was finally found, disproving all who claimed to be her.

-- There was a news about a woman who found the body of her son, who had hanged himself in the basement years earlier.
+- There was a news story about a woman who found the body of her son, who had hanged himself in the basement years earlier.
 Nobody had happened to have gone into that room since then.
 They had thought he ran away from home.

 - In Calgary, a car was pulled from a lake.
 A bystander told the police of a woman who had disappeared in the area many years earlier.
 The car's license plates were checked, and the woman's disappearance was solved.